 Linda Rae Dornan is an interdisciplinary artist creating video, performance and installation art, and writing.
 Her work explores visuals, performativity and embodied text about place, memory and being.
-She has won the Strathbutler Award, the Linda Joy Award, has been the recipient of many grants and has shown/screened her work across Canada, the United States, and in South America and Europe.
+She has won the Strathbutler Award, the Linda Joy Award, has been the recipient of many grants and has shown/screened her work across Canada, the United States, and in China and Europe.
 She lives in Sackville, New Brunswick, Canada.

 Dornan has screened her videos and Super 8s at FICFA (Moncton, NB), Super 8 Hotel (Sackville, NB), Antimatter (Victoria, BC), Silver Wave Film Festival (Fredericton, NB), OK.Quoi?!
 Contemporary Art Festival (Sackville, NB), 8 fest 2010 (Toronto, ON), Salt Water Bodies and Turning Tides (Winnipeg, MB), Island Media Arts Co-op (Charlottetown, PEI), Signal and Noise 2008 (Vancouver, BC), Inport 2007 (Tallinn, Estonia), MediaPackBoard 2007 (Calgary, AB), 312 Onscreen (NL) and other festivals.
-Her short documentary, Canfield Creek, is currently in “Outside the Box” a provincial film tour of the best films screened at the Silver Wave Film Festival over the past 5 years.
-In 2011, four of her videos accompanied Suzie LeBlanc and Symphony Nova Scotia in a section of “Elizabeth Bishop in Words & Music” in Halifax, NS.
+Her short documentary, Canfield Creek, was in “Outside the Box” a 2016 provincial film tour of the best films screened at the Silver Wave Film Festival over the past 5 years.
+In 2011, four of her videos accompanied Suzie LeBlanc and Symphony Nova Scotia in a section of “Elizabeth Bishop in Words & Music” in Halifax, Nova Scotia.
 In 2013, her documentary, Walking with EB, was published in a CD/DVD compilation with Suzie LeBlanc’s “I am in Need of Music.”
-The video score, Topophilia, a two channel projection about the Tantramar marshes, was improvisationally performed by the music group Motion Ensemble in 2012.
+Her video score, Topophilia, a two channel projection about the Tantramar marshes, was improvisationally performed by the music group Motion Ensemble in 2012.